 Then in June, things somehow (perfectly, thankfully) stacked up for me to have two op-eds and two speeches due at the same time (all with very hard deadlines because they were tied to events) and I had to shove everything else in my life aside (or drop it completely) for several weeks just to survive.
 To save commute time, I worked from home almost every day, breaking to inhale food at mealtimes and otherwise glued to my desk.
 Yoga, relationships, and self-care went out the window as I turned my tunnel vision dial up to al 11.
 But despite the intensity of my focus during this period, I just couldn’t get the question, “What am I doing?” out of my head.

 So I jumped.
 And it’s scary.
-But that's why I have a coach.
+But that's why I have a coach of my own.